This “being a singer” thing is pretty weird.

 I ask a few practical questions about owls and music videos, and essentially risk assess the scenario so we can plan to keep Eric as safe and happy as possible.
 Saffie seems to reflect Eric’s level of chill about the whole thing, so I feel reassured that this plan may not be entirely insane after all.

 I arrive home, leap onto the sofa next to Nathan and launch into Eric, Cheddar and the press release I feel so relieved is done.
 I apologise for the pothole I hit on the way to Tenbury Wells (he’s fine with it), and double check who needs the car tomorrow.
 (I am working at Costa 2-7:30pm, so I’ll need to do the school run again.)

 Climbing the stairs to bed, my mind is poring over the events of today and what I want to get done tomorrow before my shift.
 In the morning I’ll post the photos from Cheddar and follow up with the Brecon church.
 If I have time I might be able to send the song to the radio stations, and arrange a practice with Matt for Beyond The Mountain.
 One exciting day ends, making way for another. 🙂

 So what do you think?
 Surprised?
 Expecting more singing?

-Most of those activities were all to promote the song Matt and I are launching on 24th May, and its purpose to encourage travel-weary Christians that their God can still move mountains.
-Follow the Beyond The Mountain page on Facebook, and you’ll be able to hear it as soon as it’s revealed to the world.
+Most of those activities were all to promote ‘One More Mountain’, the song Matt and I co-wrote, and its purpose to encourage travel-weary Christians that their God can still move mountains.
+Check out its epic music video below, superbly shot by Luke Sutton.